sjstoelting/MODx-htmlToPDF/readme.txt

 as published on http://www.gnu.org/licenses/lgpl-2.1.html, the license is also available in the license.txt file within this package.

-This MODx snippet uses TCPDF, available at http://www.tcpdf.org/, to create the PDF Files from the content of a web document, published with MODx.
+This MODX snippet uses TCPDF, available at http://www.tcpdf.org/, to create the PDF Files from the content of a web document, published with MODX.
 TCPDF is part of the package.
 TCPDF itself is licensed under LGPL V3, as described at http://www.tcpdf.org/license.php.

 The main goal is to create highly configurable PDF documents.
 This is possible with a lot of parameters, that one can use on a call and the usage of chunks.
-All chunks make use of the placeholders as defined in other MODx snippets.
+All chunks make use of the placeholders as defined in other MODX snippets.

 For the installation you need to upload the TCPDF in the directoy: assets/lib/tcpdf/